final-hill/cathedral/CONTRIBUTING.md

 - Context menus with appropriate actions for each state
 - Modal dialogs for editing, reviewing, and confirming operations
 - Real-time state updates and notifications

+#### Autocomplete and Reference Validation

+**Autocomplete Behavior**:
+- The `/api/autocomplete` endpoint provides dropdown options for requirement references (Primary Actor, Outcome, etc.)
+- During editing, autocomplete shows requirements from all visible workflow states: Active, Proposed, and Review
+- Each option displays the workflow state (e.g., "HR Manager (Active)", "Screening Process (Proposed)") to help users make informed choices
+- Requirements in Rejected, Removed and Parsed states are excluded from autocomplete options

+**Reference Validation**:
+- While requirements can reference others in any visible workflow state during editing
+- All referenced requirements must be Active before the referencing requirement can be approved
+- Approval attempts with non-Active references will fail with descriptive error messages
+- Example error: "Cannot approve requirement because referenced requirement 'HR Manager' (primaryActor) is in Proposed state instead of Active.
+All referenced requirements must be Active before this requirement can be approved."

+This design enables flexible editing while enforcing data integrity through topological ordering validation.

 ## Troubleshooting